Rashengka/LattePlugin/docs/development/NETTE_PACKAGE_SUPPORT.md

 ## Future Enhancements

-While the Latte Plugin currently supports many features from Latte and Nette packages, there are opportunities for enhancement to ensure complete coverage of all features and versions.
-See the [FUTURE_ENHANCEMENTS.md](FUTURE_ENHANCEMENTS.md) file for a detailed list of planned improvements, including:
+The Latte Plugin now supports a comprehensive set of features from Latte and Nette packages, including:

-- Latte 4.0+ support
+- ✓ Latte 4.0+ support
-- Additional Nette packages
+- ✓ Additional Nette packages
-- Enhanced n:attributes support
+- ✓ Enhanced n:attributes support
-- Advanced filters
+- ✓ Advanced filters
-- More granular version-specific features
+- ✓ More granular version-specific features
+- ✓ Better integration with PHP (navigation, autocomplete, type checking)

+See the [FUTURE_ENHANCEMENTS.md](FUTURE_ENHANCEMENTS.md) file for a detailed list of implemented features and future improvements, including:

 - Performance optimizations
-- Better integration with PHP
 - Improved testing and validation